Outsourcing of animation to the Philippines: Toei Animation Philippines Inc.

 Toei Animation Philippines Inc. is subsidiary of Toei Animation Co., Ltd. in Japan.
 It began in 1986 via a Memorandum of Agreement between Toei Animation Co.
 Ltd and EEI Corp.
 The studio boasts a total of 200 employees, and has a production capacity of about 60,000 drawings per month.

 The company began the digitization of its animation process in the year 1997.
 It started with Digital Ink and Paint and Special Effects production.
 In the year 2000, it became the first Philippine animation studio to fully digitize its In-betweening process.
 On July 1, 2006, the studio started its 3D Computer Graphics production, which also serve the requirements of Toei Animation Co., Ltd.

 Philippine Animation Studio Inc.

-Philippine Animation Studio Inc. (PASI) is an animation studio established in 1991.
-It has worked with at least 700 half-hour shows in its library and has worked with several clients such as Nelvana Limited, KKC&D and Warner Bros.
-Inc. PASI is known for being a producer of traditional 2D animation and Adobe Flash.
+Philippine Animation Studio Inc. (PASI), sometimes credited as Philippine Animators Group Inc. (PAGI) was an animation studio established in 1990.
+It has worked with at least 700 half-hour shows in its library and has worked with several clients such as Nelvana Limited, KKC&D, Breakthrough Entertainment, and Warner Bros.
+Inc. PASI is known for being a producer of traditional 2D animation and Adobe Flash Professional.
 It is one of the oldest known studios to have specialized in the latter.
+PASI's last credit was in 2020 and its website shut down the same year.
+The Flash website shutdown in around 2021.